Hanne-Devos/Master_thesis/README.md

 # An analysis of a tissue-specific phosphorylation and phosphosite mutation map of the human proteome

-This repository contains the code used for my master thesis, titled an analysis of a tissue-specific phosphorylation and phospho-site mutation map of the human proteome, carried out under supervision of Rrof.
-Dr. Lennart Martens and Dr. Pathmanaban Ramasamy.
+This repository contains the code used for my master thesis, titled an analysis of a tissue-specific phosphorylation and phospho-site mutation map of the human proteome, carried out under supervision of Prof. Dr. Lennart Martens and Dr. Pathmanaban Ramasamy.
 RAW MS data was retrieved from PRIDE repository (https://www.ebi.ac.uk/pride/archive/) and reprocessed using ionbot (( https://www.biorxiv.org/content/10.1101/2021.07.02.450686v2) & (https://ionbot.cloud)) from the CompOmics group (https://www.compomics.com).
 Manual tissue annotation was retrieved by Tine Claeys.

 I'm gratefull to the entire CompOmics group as part of the VIB-UGent Centre for Medical Biotechnology, Ghent University and Prof. Dr. Lennart Martens and Dr. Pathmanaban Ramasamy in particular, for their assitance during this project.